18F/uswds-jekyll/pages/guide/AWS/faq.md

 ### I'd like to use a service that isn't covered in the Service Catalog.
 Can I have it added?

 The VRSC will need to evaluate whether your desired service is appropriate for being included in the Service Catalog.
-Some services currently aren't suitable for various reasons; unfortunately, if this is thecase, it's likely because we couldn't control costs or permissions for that service sufficiently to prevent other users from interfering with you.
+Some services currently aren't suitable for various reasons; unfortunately, if this is the case, it's likely because we couldn't control costs or permissions for that service sufficiently to prevent other users from interfering with you.
 If it is possible, make the request and be patient -it can take some time to write the proper template in asecure and reliable manner.